gaia/tezos-monitoring/README.md

 # Tezos Monitoring Tools
 Tools to monitor your Tezos Node, Baker and Endorser

-**blockheight.sh**: monitor if your node is up to date with the chain, by comparing your node's block height with network block height as published by TZscan.io's API (http://tzscan.io/api)
+**blockheight.sh**: monitor if your node is up to date with the chain, by comparing your node's block height with network block height as published by external APIs.
+To increase reliability, network block height uses the highest value between tzscan.io and tezex.info.

 **bakingstatus.sh**: tells you if the baker process is running.
 It doesn't tell you if the password has been entered (in case your setup requires it) or that the baker is running properly.